0i0/nonky/README.md

 Download the App from [here](https://github.com/0i0/nonky/wiki)

-# Costumization (Building your own)
+# Customization (Building your own)

-Custumization is my first priority!
+Customization is my first priority!
 To make your own nonky

 - Download the app
 - Open it
 - Click on the pin icon
-- select "Templates Direcory..."
+- select "Templates Directory..."
 - Create a new folder with the \<name of your template\>
-- make the power house index.html, style.css, script.js
+- make the powerhouse index.html, style.css, script.js
-- creat your design - follow the examples
+- create your design - follow the examples
 - send me a photo to your design and a link to your repo
 - links to designs will be added on this page